afawfg37/my-first-python-projects/README.md

 # my-first-python-projects
-this is my old junior projects and merhaba.c file is my first c codes
+These are my first junior projects when I was learning C. Very simple, just for practice